 Every article follows a structured workflow:

-• Research.
-We begin by reviewing current literature from the source tiers we describe in How we evaluate evidence.
+- Research.
+We begin by reviewing current literature from the source tiers above.
 We also review existing high-ranking content to identify gaps and outdated claims.

-• Drafting.
+- Drafting.
 Articles are written by health writers with subject-matter expertise, following this style guide.
-Clinical claims are cited inline.
-Language follows the standards described in How we evaluate evidence — we never overstate efficacy.
+Clinical claims are cited inline, and language follows the hedged-evidence standards above — we never overstate efficacy.

 Product review methodology